Wednesday, February 26, 2014

 for three sessions done in March 1972.

-My job as a draftsman was a short one as well.
-I was working in the Structural Section at PWD Hqs.
-This experience proved to be very useful when I did my third year university design project when I needed to complete the structural design of a building followed by the drafting work.
+My time as a draftsman was also relatively short.
+I worked in the Structural Section at the PWD Headquarters, and although brief, the experience proved valuable - particularly during my third-year university design project, which required the structural design of a building followed by detailed drafting work.

 Sunday, February 23, 2014

-Back in the 1950's and early 1960's, celebrating CNY was a serious matter.
-Planning and preparation work began a couple of days or even weeks before the actual new year.
+But back in the 1950s and early 1960s, celebrating Chinese New Year was a much more elaborate and serious affair.
+Planning and preparations began several days - or even weeks - before the actual New Year.

 Nian Kau

-We found a similar unit of this stone grinder in one little museum in Jonker Street in Malacca in 2012.
+We came across a similar stone grinder in a small museum on Jonker Street in Malacca during our visit in 2012.

 Pomelo

-The Church traditionally held worship service in the morning of the first day of the new year - a tradition which is still being maintained up to these days.
-For that occasion, we were all in our best with new clothes and new shoes.
+Our Church held a special worship service on the morning of the first day - a tradition that continues even today.
+For the occasion, we all wore our best outfits: brand-new clothes and new shoes that had been prepared for the new year.

-After the worship service, my father would take us to the fun fair or to watch a movie.
-In those days, some Chinese schools always took advantage of the new year season to organise a fun fair with the aim of raising fund for their school projects and to provide an avenue for people to have a good time.
+After the service, my father would often take us to the funfair or to watch a movie.
+At the time, many Chinese schools took advantage of the festive season to organize funfairs, both to raise funds for the school projects and to offer a joyful outing for the community.

 Friday, February 21, 2014